Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 Information for COVID-19

 Maple Based Events face a unique problem for safe sales during the COVID-19 outbreak.
-Typically, these events can tend to draw a large number of customers to the sugarhouse in a short period.
+Typically, these events can draw a large number of customers to the sugarhouse in a short period.
 Historically, those customers spend a significant amount of time on-farm for events like sugarhouse tours, pancake breakfasts, syrup tastings, and more.
-This year, new systems need to be developed and implemented to meet the Maine CDC’s COVID-19 guidance.
-These systems will keep sugaring families, staff, and customers safe at these events during this COVID-19 outbreak.
+Developing and implementing safety guidelines during this time will keep sugaring families, staff, and customers safe at these events during this COVID-19 outbreak.

 New protocols for sanitization, customer flow, and payment methods must be planned.
 Ultimately, the goal is to:

-- maximize space between people (greater than 6 feet),
+- maximize space between household groups (greater than 6 feet),

 - minimize touchpoints, and